omeid/uconfig/README.md

 The secret provider allows you to grab the value of a config from anywhere you want.
 You simply need to implement the `func(name string) (value string)` function and pass it to the secrets plugin.

+Unlike most other plugins, secret requires explicit `secret:""` tag, this is because only specific config values like passwords and api keys come from a secret provider, compared to the rest of the config which can be set in various ways.

 ```go